tris-sondon/GPU_linux/README.md

-# Using physical NVIDIA GPU with linux
+# Using local NVIDIA GPU with linux

 Setups and configs to use NVIDIA GPU for ML